Drásov (Příbram District): Geography

 Drásov is located about 7 km east of Příbram and 40 km southwest of Prague.
 It lies on the border between the Benešov Uplands and Brdy Highlands.
 The highest point is the hill Velký Chlum at 481 m above sea level.
-The Kocába River flows through the municipality and supplies a system of several ponds.
+The upper course of the Kocába River flows through the municipality and supplies a system of several fishponds there.

 History

 The first written mention of Drásov is from 1057.

+Demographics

 Transport

-The D4 motorway passes through the municipality.
+The D4 motorway from Prague to Písek passes through the municipality.

 Sights

-In the municipality are no cultural monuments.
+There are no protected cultural monuments in the municipality.
 The most notable building is the Chapel of Saint Wenceslaus.